Chinese Yuan Strengthens To 6.9588 Against USD Friday - UrduPoint

 Chinese Yuan Strengthens To 6.9588 Against USD Friday

 BEIJING, Dec.
-9 (UrduPoint / Pakistan Point News - 9th Dec, 2022 ) --:The central parity rate of the Chinese Currency renminbi, or the yuan, strengthened 18 pips to 6.9588 against the U.S. Dollar Friday, according to the China Foreign Exchange Trade System.
+11 (UrduPoint / Pakistan Point News - 11th Dec, 2022 ) :The central parity rate of the Chinese Currency renminbi, or the yuan, strengthened 18 pips to 6.9588 against the U.S. Dollar Saturday, according to the China Foreign Exchange Trade System.

 In China's spot foreign exchange market, the Yuan is allowed to rise or fall by 2 percent from the central parity rate each trading day.